Skip to main content

 For this walkthrough the bastion option will be used and the final architecture will look like this:

-But first things first: before any instances is deployed, some bits and pieces need to be in place:
+But first things first: before any instances are deployed, some bits and pieces need to be in place:

 Virtual Private Cloud (VPC)

 First, a VPC and associated resources need to be created for the servers to be deployed in.
-The following command will create one at AWS' eu-west-2 (London) region:
+The following command will create one at AWS' eu-west-2 (London) region and output its ID:

 export VPC_ID=$(aws ec2 create-vpc \